ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-TODO: I adhered to the Allegheny College honor code while completing this project.
+I adhered to the Allegheny College honor code while completing this project.